vgrazi/log-monitoring/README.md

 ScorecardProcessor grabs new scorecards and writes them to the file system.
 Also cleans up old files

 Java UI Application watches for new Scorecard files, reads them, and renders them

+Note: To run this in diagnostic mode (timings are contracted, use application parameter --spring.profiles.active=dev)